curl/everything-curl/libcurl-getinfo.md

 information from the previous operation.

-Your friend for doing this is called `curl_easy_getinfo()` and you tell it which specific information you're interested in and it will return that to you if it can.
+Your friend for doing this is called `curl_easy_getinfo()` and you tell it which specific information you are interested in and it will return that to you if it can.

 When you use this function, you pass in the easy handle, which information you want and a pointer to a variable to hold the answer.
 You must pass in a